dbt-labs/docs.getdbt.com/website/docs/reference/data-test-configs.md

 #### Specify custom configurations for generic data tests

-_Currently available in dbt Cloud only.
-Specifying custom configurations for data tests will become available in dbt Core later this year._

-Use any custom config key to specify custom configurations for data tests.
+Beginning in dbt v1.9, you can use any custom config key to specify custom configurations for data tests.
 For example, the following specifies the `snowflake_warehouse` custom config that dbt should use when executing the `accepted_values` data test:

 ```yml